 How Do I Know if My Soil is Wet?

 You can use the methods and indicators above.
-Alternatively, you can purchase a basic soil moisture probe, poke it into the soil, and read the results.
+Alternatively, you can purchase a basic soil moisture meter, poke it into the soil, and read the results.

 What Happens if I Overwater?

 The possible consequences of overwatering include wilting and defoliation.
-It can also cause diseases such as crown root, root rot, and clogging of stomata, the tiny pores that allow the vital oxygen exchange.
+It can also cause crown root, root rot, and clogging of stomata, the tiny pores that allow the vital oxygen exchange.

 What Happens if I Underwater?